GathunguAlex/Artticals/README.md

 # Object Relations Assessment

 For this assignment, we're going to be working to help New Yorker Magazine organize its articles and contributors into categories for their new website.
+- An article will belong to a contributor and a contributor can have many articles
+- An article can have many categories and a category can have many articles.
+This means you will need an ArticleCategories Model that associates the two instances.
-An article will belong to a contributor and can have more than one category.
-Contributor writes for various Categories via his/her articles, and by the same token a Category can host many contributors.
+- Contributor writes for various Categories via his/her articles, and by the same token a Category can host many contributors.

 Make sure to draw up the domain model before beginning.
-Consider that you may need to include more models to make the domain viable.

 ## Topics